 Our comprehensive program is a regional center of excellence in the care of children with heart disease.
 A focus on superior care distinguishes the Children's Heart Group from other teaching and academic centers.
 At our institution, the care of your child is entrusted to our fully trained, board-certified physicians.
 Children benefit directly from the expertise of pediatric cardiologists, pediatric and congenital heart surgeons, pediatric intensivists, pediatric anesthesiologists and a faculty of highly trained pediatric specialists, sub-specialists and support staff.

-Penn State Hershey Children's Hospital is part of a first-of-its-kind report released today on pediatric and congenital heart surgery by the Pennsylvania Health Care Cost Containment Council (PHC4).
-The report on pediatric cardiac surgery outcomes is a first of its kind in Pennsylvania, and is the only statewide reporting effort like it in the nation.
+Penn State Children's Hospital is part of a first-of-its-kind report on pediatric and congenital heart surgery by the Pennsylvania Health Care Cost Containment Council (PHC4).
+The report on pediatric cardiac surgery outcomes is a first in Pennsylvania, and is the only statewide reporting effort like it in the nation.
 The report shows that the outcomes for pediatric and congenital heart surgery at Penn State Children's Hospital are the same or better than the national average.

 Specializing in heart surgery – Caring for infants, children, adolescents, and adults with congenital heart disease